google-deepmind/mujoco/doc/XMLreference.rst

 This element creates a velocity servo.
 Note that in order create a PD controller, one has to define two actuators: a position servo and a velocity servo.
 This is because MuJoCo actuators are SISO while a PD controller takes two control inputs (reference position and reference velocity).
+When using this actuator, it is recommended to use the implicitfast or implicit :ref:`integrators<geIntegration>`.
 The underlying :el:`general` attributes are set as follows:

 ========= ======= ========= =======
 Attribute Setting Attribute Setting